 There are a few chokes, that look similar but are quite different to the Darce choke, namely the traditional arm triangle (Katagatame in Japanese) and the Anaconda choke.
 The real difference between these and the darce is the position of the hands and the lock.

 D’Arce Choke Instructionals – 10% off with coupon ATBK10

 The name Darce, or D’arce as it’s also referred too comes from the American grappler Joe D’arce, who became famous for using this choke.
 However, history shows the choke originated from a Luta Livre Esportiva competitor named Björn Dag Lagerström, who created the choke by accident.

-Later Daniel D’Dane returned to Brazil in 2001, where he taught this techniques to team mates at Renovação Fight Team, also where where the famous Alexandre Pequeno trained.
+Later Daniel D’Dane returned to Brazil in 2001, where he taught these techniques to team mates at Renovação Fight Team, also where the famous Alexandre Pequeno trained.
 Pequeno would be the one to show this technique to Jefferson Pereira, who would then pass it onto Milton.